Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Lagrangian Relaxation-Based Solution Method

 where $\xi_{tp}\coloneqq \pi_{tp}/r_{tp}$.

-The value of $\hat{Z}_{\text{LP}}$ provides the conservative lower bound for both $Z_{\text{LP}}$ and $Z_{\text{D}}$ that requires no knowledge of the optimal LP solution $\bm{\varphi}^\ast$.
-As will be discussed later with the computational experiments in Section~\ref{sec:experiments}, we can actually see that $\hat{Z}_{\text{LP}}$ outperforms $Z_{\text{D}}$ for suboptimal Lagrange multipliers.
+The value of $\hat{Z}_{\text{LP}}$ provides a conservative lower bound for both $Z_{\text{LP}}$ and $Z_{\text{D}}$ that requires no knowledge of the optimal LP solution $\bm{\varphi}^\ast$.
+As will be discussed later in the computational experiments in Section~\ref{sec:experiments}, we can see that $\hat{Z}_{\text{LP}}$ outperforms $Z_{\text{D}}$ for suboptimal Lagrange multipliers.
 However, its usefulness is limited to instances triggering the first argument of the max function.